What's New!

 which supplied Rome.

-due to health problems he spent most of his last years in the imperial residence of Baiae near Naples, where he died in 138.
-The image used as background for this page shows a bust of Hadrian found at Villa Adriana and now at the Vatican Museums.
+The image used as background for this page shows a bust of Hadrian found at Villa Adriana and now at Musei Vaticani.

 Move on to the next step in your tour of the